 This urgency Ordinance shall take full force and effect immediately upon adoption by a vote of at least four-fifths of the Board of Supervisors.
-In accordance with Government Code Section 65858, this Ordinance shall be in full force and effect for a period of forty-five (45) days from adoption.
-This Ordinance shall expire in forty-five (45) days unless this period is extended by the Board of Supervisors as provided in Government Code Section 65858.

-PASSED AND ADOPTED by the Board of Supervisors of the County of Mendocino, State of California, on this 22nd day of March, 2021, by the following roll call vote:
+In accordance with Government Code Section 65858, this Ordinance shall be in full force and effect for a period of ten (10) months and fifteen (15) days from the date of adoption, or until February 27, 2022, and shall expire as of that date unless extended by the Board of Supervisors as provided in Government Code Section 65858.
+PASSED AND ADOPTED by the Board of Supervisors of the County of Mendocino, State of California, on this 12th day of April, 2021, by the following roll call vote:

-AYES: Supervisors McGourty, Mulheren, Haschak, Gjerde, and Williams
+AYES: Supervisors McGourty, Mulheren, Hashcak, Gjerde, and Williams NOES: None ABSENT: None

-NOES: None

-ABSENT: None